 Environmental education sheds light on the ecosystem to which we belong.
-Understanding the environment also provides the challenges that we encounter and the solutions we must implement to conserve our planet.
+Understanding the environment also provides the challenges we encounter and the solutions we must implement to conserve our planet.

 Therefore it is pertinent that we create awareness about our Planet for everyone, but it is even more essential to introduce environmental education to K–12 students.
 Instilling ecological principles from a young age will help our society become more environmentally conscious.